StuAtGit/DisneyTest/README.md

 So, obviously, I went with the "any ORM" part :)

 Why?
-JDBI is just really nice, in my opinion.
+JDBI is familiar and nice.

+Why do I think it's nice?
 Note that I'm very much on the "Keep Your ORM Thin", camp.
 But, on the other hand, no, I don't like scattering SQL throughout my code.
 On the third side of things, no, I don't like debugging through a dense, complicated, opaque translation when things go wrong or performance goes haywire